microsoft/vscode-dev-containers/containers/docker-in-docker-compose/README.md

 ## How it works / adapting your existing dev container config

+The [`.devcontainer` folder in this repository](.devcontainer) contains a complete example that **you can simply change the `FROM` statement** in `.devcontainer/Dockerfile` to another Debian/Ubuntu based image to adapt to your own use (along with adding anything else you need).

+However, this section will outline the how you can selectively add this functionality to your own Dockerfile in two parts: enabling access to Docker for the root user, and enabling it for a non-root user.

+### Enabling root user access to Docker in the container

-You can adapt your own existing development container Docker Compose setup to support this scenario by following these steps:
+You can adapt your own existing development container Dockerfile to support this scenario when running as **root** by following these steps:

 1. First, install the Docker CLI in your dev container.
 From `.devcontainer/Dockerfile`: